 Awwwards. is a professional web design and development competition body.
 It aims to recognize and promote the finest of innovative web design.
 The best year-round submissions are awarded at the Awwwards conference and prize-giving ceremony.

-‘Websites of the Year’ dashboard is one of the side projects developed when I participated in the data visualization community of Planit.
+‘Sites of the Year’ dashboard is one of the side projects developed when I participated in the data visualization community, Planit.
 Using the raw data collated from the award-winning websites at Awwwards, I created visual representations of this data in a dashboard format so that digital designers can gain inspiration in a glance and obtain a clearer insight into the interpretation of the dataset.

 Collecting data from Awwwards.

 Awwwards. is a web design-inspiring service familiar amongst most designers.
 Whilst exploring this platform, I was compelled to discover the nature of each awarded site of the year by Awwwards, which nominate 4 websites a year.